 Late work will only be accepted with prior approval by the instructor.
 Students are always expected to be respectful toward classmates and professors!
-Review Student Conduct in the Student Handbook., which can be located at https://www.ntcc.edu/sites/default/files/2024-12/NTCC%20Student%20Handbook.pdf.
+Review Student Conduct in the Student Handbook.
 It is the student's responsibility to check Blackboard for important information/announcements regarding the course.
 Students should be working on course material via Blackboard every week.
 Do not wait until the last minute to complete and submit assignments in case of technical issues.